wp-plugins/woocommerce-compare-products/readme.txt

 PRO version available soon from the WooCommerce official Extensions site.

+* Compare Products Manager - allows you to quickly add and edit Compare features to every product on your site from a single admin page.
 * Seamless upgrade - you do not lose any of the Compare Features you have set up on the Lite Version when you upgrade.
 * Add to Cart Functionality from Compare Fly-Out Window.
 * Create Unlimited Compare Product Categories